stakewise/v3-operator/README.md

 ### Automated rewards withdrawals

 It is possible to periodically withdraw rewards for the vault’s fee shareholders.
-Check for more details in [Reward splitter section](#automated-withdrawals-reward-splitter)
+Check for more details in [Fee splitter section](#automated-withdrawals-fee-splitter)

 ### TL;DR – Quick Setup Checklist